thhdragon/krusty-rs/docs/project_map.md

 All core adaptive motion planning features are implemented, fully integrated, and validated with unit tests as of July 2025.
 See `src/motion/planner/adaptive.rs` for the optimizer, configuration, and tests, and `src/motion/controller.rs` for integration with the motion controller.

+- **Implementation Status:**
-The adaptive optimizer is fully integrated with the motion controller and planner.
-It collects real-time or simulated feedback (vibration, position error, speed efficiency, thermal stability) after each move, maintains a rolling buffer of recent metrics, and dynamically adjusts motion parameters (acceleration, jerk, junction deviation) using simple heuristics:
+  - Adaptive optimizer logic is implemented and integrated with the motion controller and planner.
+  - Real-time or simulated feedback (vibration, position error, speed efficiency, thermal stability) is collected after each move.

-- **Low vibration and high print quality**: Increases acceleration and junction deviation for higher speed.
-- **High vibration or low print quality**: Reduces acceleration and junction deviation for stability.
-- **Detected resonance**: Reduces jerk to minimize vibration.

-### Configuration
-- The adaptive optimizer is configured via `AdaptiveConfig` (see `planner/adaptive.rs`), with parameters for adaptation rate, learning rate, buffer size, and thresholds.
-- The optimizer can be enabled by setting the motion controller to `Adaptive` mode.

-### Integration Points
-- The motion controller (`controller.rs`) holds an optional `AdaptiveOptimizer` and updates it after each move.
-- The optimizer’s parameters are applied to the planner before planning each move using setter methods.
+  - Rolling buffer of recent metrics is maintained for dynamic adjustment of motion parameters (acceleration, jerk, junction deviation).
   - Unit tests in `planner/adaptive.rs` verify correct adaptation under various feedback scenarios.
+- **Configuration:**
+  - Configurable via `AdaptiveConfig` (see `planner/adaptive.rs`), with parameters for adaptation rate, learning rate, buffer size, and thresholds.
+  - Optimizer can be enabled by setting the motion controller to `Adaptive` mode.
+- **Integration Points:**
+  - Motion controller (`controller.rs`) holds an optional `AdaptiveOptimizer` and updates it after each move.
+  - Optimizer’s parameters are applied to the planner before planning each move using setter methods.
+- **Next Steps:**
+  - [ ] Expand real-world and simulated validation for a wider range of printer setups and feedback scenarios
+  - [ ] Tune adaptation heuristics and thresholds for optimal print quality and stability
+  - [ ] Document best practices for enabling and configuring adaptive motion planning
+  - [ ] Add more integration tests and edge case coverage

 ---

 ## Host OS Abstraction: Klipper Parity and Stubs

 All planned host OS abstraction features are stubbed and documented in `src/host_os.rs`, including robust serial protocol, clock/time sync, dynamic module system, multi-MCU support, and event extensibility.

-See this file for future development and implementation status.
+- **Implementation Status:**
+  - All major host OS abstraction features are currently stubbed (not implemented).
+  - Documentation in `src/host_os.rs` outlines intended design, module structure, and future development.
+  - No serial protocol, time sync, or event system is active; all functions are placeholders or return errors.
+  - No host-to-MCU communication is performed yet; all hardware and motion modules assume local execution.

+- **Planned Features:**
+  - Robust serial protocol for MCU communication (inspired by Klipper, with CRC, framing, and async support)
+  - Clock/time synchronization across MCUs and host (for coordinated motion and event timing)
+  - Dynamic module/plugin system for extensibility (hot-reloadable modules, versioning, and isolation)
+  - Multi-MCU support for distributed control (multiple printers, toolheads, or expansion boards)
+  - Event system for extensibility and integration (async event bus, hooks for plugins and web API)
+  - Platform abstraction for Windows, Linux, and embedded targets (conditional compilation, feature flags)

+- **Next Steps:**
+  - [ ] Prioritize and implement core host OS abstraction features:
+    - [ ] Serial protocol (frame parsing, CRC, async I/O)
+    - [ ] Time sync (NTP, MCU clock sync, monotonic timers)
+    - [ ] Event system (async event bus, event types, and handlers)
+  - [ ] Incrementally integrate with motion, hardware, and web modules:
+    - [ ] Replace direct hardware calls with host OS abstraction layer
+    - [ ] Add integration tests for serial and event system
+    - [ ] Document API and extension points for future module/plugin developers
+  - [ ] Review Klipper, OctoPrint, and other open-source hosts for best practices and feature parity
+  - [ ] Update this section and `src/host_os.rs` as features are implemented or design evolves

 ---

 ## Recommendations

-- Expand G-code parsing and execution pipeline.
+- **Expand G-code parsing and execution pipeline:**
-  - [ ] Implement full G-code parsing (see `gcode/macro_processor.rs` and related modules)
+  - [ ] Implement full G-code parsing and streaming (see `gcode/macros.rs`, `gcode/parser.rs`)
-  - [ ] Integrate macro expansion and execution pipeline
+  - [ ] Integrate macro expansion and execution pipeline with print job and motion system
-  - [ ] Add tests for edge cases and error handling
+  - [ ] Add comprehensive tests for edge cases and error handling (invalid macros, nested macros, malformed G-code)
+  - [ ] Refactor for async/streaming parsing and non-blocking macro expansion (see latest Rust async best practices)
+  - [ ] Implement robust error recovery: on parse error, skip to next line before resuming parsing (prevents cascading errors)
+  - [ ] Ensure all errors include span/location info for diagnostics and web API reporting
+  - [ ] Document parser and macro processor usage, extension points, and limitations (add examples in code and docs)

-- Add more comprehensive tests, especially for edge cases and error handling.
+- **Add more comprehensive tests, especially for edge cases and error handling:**
-  - [ ] Increase unit/integration test coverage in all motion and hardware modules
+  - [ ] Increase unit/integration test coverage in all motion, hardware, and G-code modules
-  - [ ] Add tests for error conditions and invalid configs
+  - [ ] Add tests for error conditions, invalid configs, and hardware failures
-  - [ ] Validate with simulated and real hardware
+  - [ ] Validate with simulated and real hardware (document test scenarios and results)

-- Expand web API for richer printer control and monitoring.
+- **Expand web API for richer printer control and monitoring:**
-  - [ ] Add endpoints for printer control, monitoring, and streaming
+  - [ ] Add endpoints for printer control, monitoring, and streaming (pause, resume, cancel, status, logs)
-  - [ ] Implement authentication and access control
+  - [ ] Implement authentication and access control (JWT, API keys, or OAuth)
-  - [ ] Document API usage and add OpenAPI spec if possible
+  - [ ] Document API usage and add OpenAPI spec if possible (generate from Axum routes)

-- Refactor and document hardware abstraction for extensibility.
+- **Refactor and document hardware abstraction for extensibility:**
   - [ ] Modularize hardware interfaces (see `hardware/mod.rs`)
-  - [ ] Add support for additional peripherals (fans, sensors, etc.)
+  - [ ] Add support for additional peripherals (fans, sensors, power control, etc.)
-  - [ ] Improve inline and module-level documentation
+  - [ ] Improve inline and module-level documentation (usage, extension, and safety notes)

-- Remove or refactor unused code and stubs as features are completed.
+- **Remove or refactor unused code and stubs as features are completed:**
   - [ ] Identify and remove obsolete stubs (see `integration_test.rs`, `motion/benchmark.rs`, etc.)
-  - [ ] Refactor placeholder code as features are implemented
+  - [ ] Refactor placeholder code as features are implemented (replace stubs with real logic)
-  - [ ] Keep this document and TODOs up to date
+  - [ ] Keep this document and TODOs up to date (review after each major feature or refactor)

 ---